jabl/vaspview/README.rst

   either, maybe a bug in the codepath, or a bug in the driver; in any case it doesn't matter as the codepath is now removed.

+- Removed old 2D slice texture generation-on-CPU codepath, as all current hardware supports EXT_texture3D (part of OpenGL 1.2 core), and the fallback is unusably slow and buggy.
+Tested on GeForce 2MX and Radeon 9200, both ~10 year old HW in 2011, and both support 3D textures.

 TODO
 ====